adambard/learnxinyminutes-docs/gleam.html.markdown

   // When pattern-matching on strings the <> operator match on strings
   // with a specific prefix and assigns the reminder to a variable io.debug(case "Hello, Lucy" {
-    "Hello, " <> name -> "Grettings for " <> name
+    "Hello, " <> name -> "Greetings for " <> name
     _ -> "Potentially no greetings"
   })

-  // Alternative patters are supported so the same clause is used
+  // Alternative patterns are supported so the same clause is used
   // for multiple values
   let month = 2
   let year = 2024